 Actually, I concentrated the vitamins from everything in that basket into two cups of frothy juice that I swigged down in a few minutes flat.
 How’s that for a healthy infusion of good immune system support?

-Friend were encouraging me to get a high-end juicer, but I just didn’t have the dough.
+Friend were encouraging me to get a high-end juicer, but I just didn’t have the cash.
 However, when my sister offered to lend one sitting unused in her basement, I accepted gratefully.
 (Thanks, Sis!)

 I use only organic produce —there’s no way I want to concentrate herbicides and pesticides along with nutrients.